easyman1234/Animal-Shelter/README.md

 ## Description

-_{This animal shelter project dwell on the history of EZEKIEL NANA Wildlife Trust and how they have adopted and taken care of several wild animals like elephants,rhino etc.}_
+_{This animal shelter project dwell on the history of williams smith Wildlife Trust and how they have adopted and taken care of several wild animals like elephants,cat,Dog etc.}_

 ## Setup/Installation Requirements